Giant Days

 Giant Days is a comedic comic book written by John Allison, with art by Max Sarin and Lissa Treiman.
-The series follows three young women – Esther de Groot, Susan Ptolemy and Daisy Wooton – who share a hall of residence at university.
+The series follows three young British women – Esther de Groot, Susan Ptolemy and Daisy Wooton – who share a hall of residence at university.
 Originally created as a webcomic spin-off from his previous series Scary Go Round, and then self-published as a series of small press comics, Giant Days was subsequently picked up by Boom!
 Studios first as a six-issue miniseries and then as a monthly ongoing series.
 In 2016 Giant Days was nominated for two Eisner Awards and four Harvey Awards.
 In 2019, it won two Eisner awards, for Best Continuing Series and Best Humor Publication.

 Creation

 Webcomic

 Giant Days is part of the same universe as Allison's previous series Bobbins and Scary Go Round.
-When Scary Go Round came to end in 2009, Allison followed it with the series Bad Machinery.
+When Scary Go Round came to an end in 2009, Allison followed it with the series Bad Machinery.
 However, Bad Machinery – a mystery series about school-aged sleuths – was a departure from Scary Go Round, which had focused on a group of twenty-somethings, and Allison worried that the new series might alienate his audience.
 In case Bad Machinery failed, Allison began planning a second series based on the character of Esther de Groot from Scary Go Round.
 Although Bad Machinery ultimately proved to be a success, he produced three short Giant Days stories between chapters of Bad Machinery.
 These were subsequently printed and sold by Allison.

 Ongoing series

 In 2013, Boom!
 Studios launched "Boom!
 Box", an imprint for experimental comics from established artists outside the comics industry.
 Allison, who was friends with Boom! editor Shannon Watters after catching her when she fell at a convention, saw Boom!
 Box as a good fit for continuing the Giant Days story and pitched it.
 The series was initially picked up as a six-issue limited series with pencilling by Disney animator Lissa Treiman (who had previously written a guest comic for Scary Go Round).
-This was the first time Allison had written a comic but not drawn it.
-Giant Days was a success, and after the final issue of the miniseries was picked up as ongoing series, with Max Sarin replacing Treiman (although Treiman remained the cover artist until issue 24).
+This was Allison's first time writing a comic but not drawing it.
+Giant Days was a success, and after the final issue of the miniseries was picked up as an ongoing series, with Max Sarin replacing Treiman (although Treiman remained the cover artist until issue 24).
 Allison announced the end of the series at issue 55.
 Later this was clarified as ending at issue #54, with a special over-sized issue As Time Goes By wrapping up the series.